 Houston, Texas 77054

-Email: sdubose@duboselawoffices.com
+Email: sdubose@duboselawoffice.com

 Members: To the addresses/email addresses set forth on the signature pages hereof.

 If any notice is hand-delivered, it shall be deemed given upon delivery.
 If any notice is sent by recognized overnight courier, it shall be deemed given upon delivery by the courier.
 If any notice is mailed, it shall be deemed given three (3) business days after deposit in the United States mail or seven (7) days after deposit outside the United States mail.
 A party may change its address for notices by sending a notice to the other parties pursuant to the terms of this paragraph.